nightroman/FarNet/PowerShellFar/README.md

 ---
 **Notes**

+Once again: a data panel is a kind of [Power panel](#power-panel), so that many keys and rules comes from there.

 Known issue: if you are about to delete or modify again just added and saved record then at first you have to re-read the table data explicitly by `[CtrlR]` (otherwise you can get concurrency error or record data can be incomplete and etc.).

-Once again: remember that a data panel is a kind of a [Power panel](#power-panel), so that many keys and rules are the same.

 *********************************************************************